 Dropbox referral code page

-The Dropbox referral code (highlighted in yellow) is a combination of lower and uppercase letters and random numbers.
+The Dropbox referral code (highlighted in yellow) combines lower and uppercase letters and random numbers.
 It is inside a link to make it easier to share.

 Wine Insiders

 Wine Insiders is a discount wine delivery service that offers a curated wine selection to its customers.
-Customers get to sample reds, whites, sparkling wine, and rosés at a discounted price of $20.
+For a discounted price of $20, customers can sample reds, whites, sparkling wine, and rosés.

 The company uses a subscription-based referral program to grow its client base.
-The program incentivizes advocates to share their personalized URLs (PURLs.)
-PURLs are essentially custom referral codes that have the customer’s name or their social media handle in them.
-This makes it easier for them to remember.
+The program incentivizes advocates to share their personalized URLs (PURLs).
+PURLs are essentially custom referral codes that have the customer’s name or social media handle in them, making them easier for them to remember.

 Wine Insiders referral program image